Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

      Spira releases/sprints and Jira versions/sprints are functionally different items by design [^Spira-releases].
 Furthermore, the way the integration handles their synchronization depends on your DataSync plugin version, upon newer capabilities being introduced:

-     **For DataSync v8.0 and Later:** Releases synchronize bidirectionally and automatically.
-There is no need to manually associate a release with a specific artifact for the sync to trigger.
-     **For DataSync Pre-v8.0:** Releases will only synchronize if they are actively assigned to an item.
+     **For Jira Server DataSync:** Releases will only synchronize if they are actively assigned to an item.
 The field mappings behave as follows:

      | Artifact Type      | Spira Field      | Jira Field      |
      | :----------------- | :--------------- | :-------------- |